-The Singscope's feature pack includes a set of special sheet music for Vocal Warm Up and Exercises.
-This feature pack also accepts a type of sheet music for songs, namely lead sheets.
+The Singscope's Sheet Music Support Pack accepts a type of sheet music for songs, lead sheets.
 It can import lead sheets in a digital sheet music exchange format, MusicXML.
 In this document, we describe what music elements in MusicXML are supported, and how to prepare, import, and use your lead sheets in Singscope.

-The Vocal Warm Up Exercises Feature Pack is an in-app purchase item.
+The Sheet Music Support Pack is an in-app purchase item.
 Before purchasing the item, you can activate the free trial version and check if the function is suitable for your use.
 If you'd like to activate the free trial version or purchase the item, please visit our In-App Store in the Singscope app.

-In Vocal Warm Up Exercises Feature Pack, we accept digital Lead Sheet file in MusicXML format.
+In Sheet Music Support Pack, we accept digital Lead Sheet file in MusicXML format.
 The purpose is to get the music notes of your song into Singscope so that you can practice your song with the app.
 This can be done by notating your song in a Lead Sheet using a notation application, export the file in MusicXML format, and then import the file to Singscope.

 If you are new to Lead Sheet, it is a form of sheet music that includes the essential elements of a popular song: the melody, lyrics and harmony.
 The song's melody is “described” by the notes, the lyric is written as text below the staff, and the harmony is specified with chord symbols above the staff.
 For example: